VladimirMakaev/cqrs-journey-doc/Journey_40_Conclusions.markdown

 * Set clear performance goals ahead of time.
 * Run performance tests much earlier in the journey.
 * Use larger and more realistic loads.

+We didn't do any performance testing until the last stage of our journey.
+For a detailed discussion of the issues we found and how we addressed them, see chapter 7 "[Adding Resilience and Optimizing Performance][j_chapter7]."

 ## Think about the UI differently